graphic svelte with google tag manage

 In this section, we will walk through the process of integrating Google Tag Manager in svelte applications in four steps.

-Prerequisites for integrating Google Tag Manager and Svelte
+Required Tools and Knowledge for integrating Google Tag Manager and Svelte

 To set up Google Tag Manager, navigate to the Google Tag Manager website and sign in with your Google account.
 Follow the on-screen prompts to create a new Tag Manager account and set up a new container.
 Once your container is set up, Google will provide you with a GTM ID.
 It's a string that looks something like this: GTM-XXXX.